nooralteneiji/-Supervised-Machine-Learning-to-Explore-Data-From-The-World-Happiness-Report-/README.md

 # Methodology
 To access the code used to run analysis, refer to [Notebook.ipynb](/Notebook.ipynb).

-For this analysis, we will use a Support Vector Machine Regression.
-The basic idea behind SVR is to find the best fit line, which is the hyperplane that has the maximum number of points.
+To create our predictive model, we employed a Support Vector Machine Regression (SVR) approach.
+SVR aims to find the best fit line, or hyperplane, that maximizes the number of data points.

 **Why?** Was proven to have highest accuracy when compared to other supervised machine learning models according to [Kaur et al., 2019](https://www.mdpi.com/2076-3417/9/8/1613).